g-tejas/enigma-rs/README.md

 <img src="https://media1.tenor.com/images/589e7ed35c66cfda5a4d2ecf4c9559d0/tenor.gif?itemid=27442143">
 </div>

+* **Lock-free**: Lock-free data structures have significantly higher throughput (no contention) as well as lower latencies as compared to alternatives that use locks under periods of heavy load.
+* **Real-Time**: Barter-Data utilizes real-time WebSocket integrations enabling the consumption of normalised tick-by-tick data.
+* **Multithreaded**: Why not!

 ## Getting started
-Just clone it and run it brev it's easy.
+Just clone it and run it bro it's easy.
 ```rust
 cargo run
 ```